Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Additional Numerical Results with Real Customer Transaction Data

 Lastly, we also compare the size of the models.
-Table~\ref{table:IRI_trans_modelsize} reports several metrics of model size for the LC-MNL, ranking and decision forest models.
-For the LC-MNL model, we report the average number of segments $K$ chosen by cross-validation; for the ranking-based model, we report the average number of rankings $K$; and for the decision forest models, we report the average number of trees $K$, the average (cross-validated) depth $d$ and the average number of leaves per tree $L$.
-From this table, we can see that the number of trees in the decision forest model is comparable to the number of rankings in the ranking-based model, and that the number of new trees introduced on top of the ranking-based model is small (about 118 on average).
-For the decision forest model, the average cross-validated depth varies by product category, with values as low as 3.0 and as high as 7.0, and the average number of leaves per tree varies from 5.3 to 16.4.
+Table~\ref{table:IRI_ass_modelsize} reports several metrics of model size for the LC-MNL, ranking and decision forest models.
+For the LC-MNL model, we report the average number of segments $K$ chosen by cross-validation; for the ranking-based model, we report the average number of rankings $K$ and the average maximum consideration set size chosen by cross-validation; and for the decision forest models, we report the average number of trees $K$, the average cross-validated depth $d$ (either the depth limit for HCG or the depth of the base forest for RTS) and the average number of leaves per tree $L$.
+From this table, we can see that the number of trees in the decision forest model obtained via the heuristic column generation method is comparable to the number of rankings in the ranking-based model.
+(For the randomized tree sampling method, the number of trees is slightly over 2000, as this number includes the 2000 trees that are randomly sampled, and the additional rankings that were used for warm-starting.)
+For the decision forest model, the model size varies by product category.
+For the HCG-based decision forest model, the average cross-validated depth can be as low as 3.0 and as high as 5.0, and the average number of leaves per tree varies from 4.0 to 9.5.
+For the RTS-based decision forest model, the average cross-validated depth similarly ranges between 3.0 and 4.4, while the average number of leaves per tree varies from 4.1 to 18.2 (note that the number of leaves is generally larger than it is for HCG, as the base forest was specified as the collection of balanced trees of the chosen depth, whereas the HCG method is allowed to estimate unbalanced trees).